 This article will show you how to download maps to use while offline and out of cell service.

-Note: You must be logged in to the app and have a Membership or Premium Membership to download maps.
+Note: You must be logged in to the app and have a Membership to download maps.

 1. Select the map source you want to download.
 [Premium Members can layer & download multiple map sources at one time.]